webzakimbo/bcome-read-the-docs/docs/source/core-concepts/namespaces.rst

 .. note::

    Your installation must have at least one, and only one ``root`` collection.
-All other namespaces are located below the root.
-This collection references your Estate, as it contains within it all other namespaces.
+All other nodes are located below the root.
+This collection references your Estate, as it contains within it all other nodes.

 Inventory
 ^^^^^^^^^